Advocacy and Outreach Coordinator

 As Advocacy and Outreach Strategist, he helps craft and implement the Society's advocacy efforts in Washington, D.C. to further the cause of solar system exploration.
 He also works to foster strong relationships between the Society and its members, reaches out to new members from traditional and non-traditional space backgrounds, and integrates new technologies and methods of communication into the Society's work flow and outreach efforts.
 His overall goal is a strong and vibrant Planetary Society that voices loud support for space science and exploration in Washington, D.C., and in other countries around the world.

 He is a regular contributor to The Planetary Report and blogs multiple times a week (mainly about space policy issues) at http://planetary.org/blogs/casey-dreier/.
-He also hosts the Planetary Society's weekly Hangouts on Air broadcast every other Thursday.
+He also occassionally hosts Google+ Hangouts on for the Planetary Society.

 You can contact Casey via email at: firstname.lastname@example.org